 The realisation of the OCR use case provides a system that can be dynamically adapted to the respective research question by deploying the respective components for the different Map and Reduce steps.
 Through this, the researchers obtain customised and improved texts from the OCR process that serve as quality assessed sources for their research.
 Furthermore, through the integration of the system with cloud infrastructures, the whole framework will help the Arts and Humanities community to benefit from state-of-the-art technology.

-Base System
+Analysis of the base technology CDSTAR

-The implementation of the SIR framework is based on the Common Data Storage Architecture (CDSTAR) [2], which has been designed and developed by the EGI-Engage consortium member GWDG.
+The implementation of the SIR framework is based on CDSTAR, which has been designed and developed by the EGI-Engage consortium member GWDG.

 The GWDG has built a custom object storage solution for science and research.
 This solution addresses the specific requirements of research data management according to the good scientific practice.
 The system integrates the ability of storing metadata along the research data in a flexible metadata schema that can be tailored for the specific use in different scientific disciplines.
 Additionally, the data objects that are stored in GWDG CDSTAR can be registered automatically at the EPIC Persistent Identifier (PID) service.
 The EPIC service gives data sets a unique, globally resolvable identifier as an additional abstraction layer that allows citing data sets in scientific publications.
 A role-based security concept is also integrated into CDSTAR, which allows the protection of data sets with an individual set of permissions and rights for each user.
 Additionally, CDSTAR is capable to use SAML infrastructures such as the one provided by DARIAH in order to verify data access.
 This allows to use the data permissions for the infrastructure at a central data point provided by DARIAH and to use the DARIAH access credentials.